abhishekbhartiind/be-estore/README.md

 ---

-I've created an E-Commerce application using Nest.js, a well-known Node.js framework renowned for crafting highly scalable and performant server-side applications.
+This E-Commerce application is built with Nest.js, a renowned Node.js framework recognized for its ability to create highly scalable and performant server-side applications.
 This project serves as the sturdy backbone for my frontend, seamlessly bridging the gap between the server and user interface.

 ## ✅ Features:
 - Robust Authentication & Authorization with Role-Based Access Control (RBAC)